Want to save money by basically doing nothing? Follow these ways to get a more energy efficient kitchen!

 8. Get old fashioned

-When doing the dishes, fill the sink and soak the plates before washing, then give them a quick, cold water rinse.
+When doing the dishes, fill the sink and soak the plates before washing.
+Then, give them a quick, cold water rinse.
 If you can’t manage that, dishwashers actually use less hot water and often less energy than doing the dishes by hand if you tend to run the water for ages while you’re doing the washing up.
-Just make sure you have a full load before you turn it on–and of course, make sure your appliance is Energy A rated.
+Just make sure you have a full load before you turn it on.
+And of course, make sure your appliance is Energy A rated.

 9. Keep it on a low boil

+Another appliance to focus on when planning for an energy efficient kitchen is the kettle.
 Kettles seem to be the big thing everyone talks about when it comes to wasting energy – but with good reason.
 Water in the kettle is being heated by an electric element, and you are heating it far hotter than your boiler heats water, so it is actually really energy intensive.
 If you have an old kettle and fancy an upgrade, try an energy saving model – you will never use more water than you actually need.

 10. Now you’re cooking with gas!

-Whilst you might not be ready for a new oven, cooking with gas is actually a lot more cost effective than electricity.
-Why?
-Because the cost of a unit of gas is about a quarter of the price of electricity, so gas is way cheaper to cook your food.
 A gas hob also helps you control the temperature a lot better as well, so it is a bit of a win-win.
 If you’re stuck with an electric hob, remember the hob retains heat for far longer than a gas element, so turn it off before the food is fully cooked and use residual heat to finish the job off.

 All images: Flickr